gagneurlab/wBuild/docs/features.rst

     To be called on an already initialized project.
 Updates :bash:`.wbuild` directory to the newest version using :ref:`installed <install-wbuild>` Python :code:`wbuild` package.

+All these commands should be executed from the **root directory of the project**.

+.. _yaml-headers:

 Parsing YAML headers
 --------------------
 In following, we present a basic YAML header: